OSHA 10 Classes: Online vs. Classroom, Cost & Card

 - 6 min read

-Getting started in a new trade or just want to brush up on job site safety?
-You’ve probably heard about getting your “OSHA 10 card”.
+Starting a new job in the trades or just need a refresher on site safety?
+You have probably heard about getting your “OSHA 10 card”.
 But what exactly are OSHA 10 classes?
-In simple terms, they are introductory 10 hour safety courses designed for entry-level workers.
-Part of the OSHA Outreach Training Program, these classes provide a general awareness of workplace dangers and your rights as a worker.
+In simple terms, they are introductory 10 hour safety courses for entry level workers.
+As part of the OSHA Outreach Training Program, these classes provide a general awareness of common workplace dangers and your rights as a worker.

-This guide will walk you through what the training covers, why you might need it, and how you can get started, whether online or in a classroom.
-For more safety how‑tos and trade tips, explore our HVAC Technician Blog.
+This guide will walk you through what OSHA 10 classes cover, why you might need it, and how you can get started.
+For more safety how tos and trade tips, explore our HVAC Technician Blog.

 What is the OSHA Outreach Training Program?

-It’s important to know that OSHA doesn’t federally mandate this training for all workers; it’s an educational program.
-However, many employers, and even some states, require workers to complete an OSHA 10 hour course to ensure they have a basic understanding of safety.
+It is important to know that OSHA does not federally mandate this training for all workers.
+It is an educational program.
+However, many employers and some states require workers to complete OSHA 10 classes to ensure a baseline understanding of safety.
 For example, at least seven states have laws making these classes mandatory for certain construction jobs.

 One more key point: these courses result in a course completion card, not a professional certification.
-Think of it as a foundational safety orientation that shows you’re ready to contribute to a safe work environment.
+Think of it as a foundational safety orientation that shows you are ready to contribute to a safe work environment.

 Construction 10 Hour Training

-The Construction version of the OSHA 10 classes is one of the most common.
-It’s tailored specifically for the hazards found on construction sites.
-The training focuses heavily on what OSHA calls the “Fatal Four” or “Focus Four” hazards:
+The Construction version of OSHA 10 classes is one of the most common and is designed for work on construction sites.
+The training focuses heavily on what OSHA calls the “Focus Four” hazards:

 Falls